RHolappa/views-forecast-api/README.md

 ## API Capabilities
 Make sure you have the X-API-Key header used based on the env file
 - Metadata coverage: months and grid cells are exposed via `/api/v1/metadata/months` and `/api/v1/metadata/grid-cells`.
-- Country-wide retrieval: `GET /api/v1/forecasts?country=800` returns every grid cell in the country with the standard 13 metrics (UN M49 code `800` = Uganda).
+- Country-wide retrieval: `GET /api/v1/forecasts?country=074` returns every grid cell in the country with the standard 13 metrics (UN M49 code `074` = region example).
 - Targeted grid lookups: use `grid_ids` with one or many IDs to pull specific cells alongside other filters.
 - Temporal slicing: apply `months=YYYY-MM` or `month_range=YYYY-MM:YYYY-MM` to focus on single months or contiguous ranges.
 - Metric selection: repeat the `metrics` parameter (e.g., `metrics=map`) to limit the payload to the values you need.